NamkhangNLe/MorseTorch/README.md

 Effortlessly convert your text messages into Morse code.
 Morse Torch ensures accurate translation for effective communication.

 ### Flashlight Flashing
-Activate the built-in flashlight to transmit Morse code signals visually.
+Use our built-in flashlight capabilities to transmit Morse code signals visually.
 This feature is particularly useful in low-light conditions or emergencies.

 ### Morse Code-to-Text Converter
 Harness the power of computer vision to decode Morse code from visual signals.
 Simply point your device's camera at the Morse code, and Morse Torch will translate it into readable text.